Swati-Kumari-Das/SystemDesignBasics/README.md

 - Lamport clocks can tell us the **order of events**, but **cannot tell if two events are truly concurrent**.
 - For that, **Vector Clocks** are used.

+# Scalability

+## What is Scalability?
+**Scalability** is the ability of a system to handle increasing workloads (more users, data, or requests) by **adding resources**.
+A scalable system can grow without performance loss.

+---

+## Types of Scalability

+### 1. Vertical Scaling (Scaling Up)
+Adding **more power** (CPU, RAM, storage) to a single server.

+- Example: Upgrading from 8 GB RAM to 32 GB RAM on the same machine.

+**✅ Pros**
+- Easy to implement
+- Less power consumption (fewer machines)
+- Easy to manage and maintain (only one system)

+**❌ Cons**
+- **Single point of failure** → If the server goes down, the whole system is unavailable
+- **Limited scale** → Bound by the maximum hardware capacity
+- Can become expensive when upgrading high-end hardware

+---

+### 2. Horizontal Scaling (Scaling Out)
+Adding **more servers** to distribute the load.

+- Example: Adding 5 more servers and using a load balancer to handle requests.

+**✅ Pros**
+- Overcomes all major drawbacks of vertical scaling
+- No single point of failure → If one server fails, others keep running
+- Virtually unlimited scaling by adding more nodes
+- Cost-efficient with commodity hardware

+**❌ Cons**
+- More complex to implement (requires load balancing, distributed databases, replication)
+- Higher operational overhead (monitoring and managing many servers)

+---

+## Quick Analogy
+- **Vertical Scaling** → Upgrading a single restaurant’s kitchen with bigger ovens.
+- **Horizontal Scaling** → Opening more restaurant branches to serve more customers.